 Before this, a different patent filed by Samsung showed how a folded and unfolded Galaxy X might operate.
 For example, as Patently Mobile reports, a user could touch an icon on the edge area of the phone so that the app will be open once the device is unfolded.
 According to the patent, multiple user profiles will also be displayed on the edge area, allowing for multiple users to enter their password to access their information — all from the device’s edge.
 It’s important to note that this patent was filed in November, but was not made public until now.

 Article originally published in October 2015.
 Andy Boxall, Kyle Wiggers, and Christian de Looper have also contributed.
-Updated on 01-11-2017 by Julian Chokkattu: Added rumors of a third quarter 2017 release.
+Updated on 03-14-2017 by Christian de Looper: Added news that Samsung may put prototype into production in Q3.